-Many states have implemented new AFFF regulations over the past year, and BCLP expects this trend to continue into the near future as regulators and industry groups try to understand and address the potential risks of AFFF use.
+Many states have implemented AFFF regulations, and BCLP expects this trend to continue into the near future as regulators and industry groups try to understand and address the potential risks of AFFF use.

-If you believe that you may be impacted by an enacted or proposed regulation, or if you have a question about an AFFF regulation in a specific jurisdiction, please contact Tom Lee, Steve Poplawski, or John Kindschuh at Bryan Cave Leighton Paisner LLP.
+For more information on PFAS chemicals, and the regulatory and litigation risks that they pose, please visit our PFAS webpage.
+If you believe that you may be impacted by an AFFF regulation, or if you have a question about a regulation in a specific jurisdiction, please contact Tom Lee, John Kindschuh, or Elyse Voyen at Bryan Cave Leighton Paisner LLP.